intelailabpage/intelailabpage.github.io/_pages/home.md

 permalink: /
 ---

 We are a dynamic research group within [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html).
-We do machine learning research in the fields of reinforcement learning, robotics, computer vision, deep learning workload optimization and emerging applications.
+We do "Foundational AI Research at Scale".
+We build one of the fastest billion-scale graph learning platforms, and one of the first foundation models for knowledge graph reasoning.
+We are working on "long-form" video understanding research using sparse transformers and graphs and producing state-of-the-art on many academic benchmarks.
+We do forefront research on efficient multimodal generative AI including fastest NeRF in the wild.
+We do advanced research on AI for chip design and deep learning workload optimization.
+Finally, we are accelerating and democratizing AI for science - focusing on new benchmarks and tools for Material Science and Protein Synthesis.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >